okj579/Swiftery/README.md

     $iban->getBBANParts(); // ['85050300', '3100180568']
 }
 ````
+`getBBANParts()` returns the constituent parts of the national BBAN.
+For example, a German IBAN would return the routing
+number (BLZ) and account number, while a Brazilian IBAN would return the national bank code, branch code, account
+number, account type, and account owner number.
+(See [here][Wikipedia] for a list of formats)

 The `$configProvider` here provides the checker with country-specific format information.
 To supply this only once, use
 `IBANFactory`.
 It can also provide a default implementation: